mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

   sage: floor(1/(21/10-2))
   10

-Due to this, it is often a good idea to use rational numbers whenever possible instead of decimals.
-Especially if a high level of precision is required.
+Due to this, it is often a good idea to use rational numbers whenever possible instead of decimals, particularly if a high level of precision is required.

 .. index:: square root, nth root, sqrt, fractional powers